 Training for Nurse Informaticists

-Nursing informatics combines a number of disciplines.
+Nursing informatics combines several disciplines.
 These professionals must understand nursing science, of course, as well as communication, computer science, information science, and a slew of other disciplines.
 Degree programs exist for this specialty, typically BSN-to-MSN programs.

-These nurses have an advantage over many others in the field in that they enter the field of nursing informatics with experience under their belts.
-Their advanced degrees put them into a position to step into roles, like nursing educators or chief information officers.
-These jobs put them into a position to earn a higher salary, as well as enjoy the prestige that comes along with such a career.
+These informatics nurses have an advantage over many others in the field in that they enter the field of nursing informatics with experience under their belts.
+Their advanced degrees put them in a position to step into roles like nursing educators or chief information officers.
+These jobs put them in a place to earn a higher salary.
+And they enjoy the prestige of an MSN nursing informatics salary and career.

 Sample curricula in this degree track include: